inoio/solrs/README.md

 ### Solr Cloud / ZooKeeper Support

-Solr Cloud is supported by `io.ino.solrs.CloudSolrServers`, which is a `SolrServers` implementation and can be passed to `RoundRobinLB`.
+Solr Cloud is supported by `io.ino.solrs.CloudSolrServers`, which is a `SolrServers` implementation (can be passed to `RoundRobinLB`/`FastestServerLB`.

 Solr Cloud is supported with the following properties / restrictions: